qmk/qmk_firmware/docs/tap_hold.md

 Chordal Hold implements, by default, an "opposite hands" rule.
 Suppose a tap-hold key is pressed and then, before the tapping term, another key is pressed.
 With Chordal Hold, the tap-hold key is settled as tapped if the two keys are on the same hand.
-This behavior may be useful to avoid accidental modifier activation with mod-taps, particularly in rolled keypresses when using home row mods.

-Notes:

-* In the case that the keys are on opposite hands, Chordal Hold alone does not yet settle the tap-hold key.
-Chordal Hold may be used in combination with Hold On Other Key Press or Permissive Hold to determine the behavior.
+Otherwise, if the keys are on opposite hands, Chordal Hold introduces no new behavior.
+Hold On Other Key Press or Permissive Hold may be used together with Chordal Hold to configure the behavior in the opposite hands case.
 With Hold On Other Key Press, an opposite hands chord is settled immediately as held.
 Or with Permissive Hold, an opposite hands chord is settled as held provided the other key is pressed and released (nested press) before releasing the tap-hold key.

+Chordal Hold may be useful to avoid accidental modifier activation with mod-taps, particularly in rolled keypresses when using home row mods.

+Notes:

 * Chordal Hold has no effect after the tapping term.